burbilog/scrapbook2zotero/README.md

 ### Windows:

+Download scrapbook2zotero.exe from https://github.com/burbilog/scrapbook2zotero/releases
-Download scrapbook2zotero.exe, open CMD shell in your download directory or place .exe file somewhere in your PATH.
+Open CMD shell in your download directory or place .exe file somewhere in your PATH.

 ### Linux: